smitkunpara/tv_scraper/docs/screener.md

 The Screener module provides powerful functionality to screen financial instruments across multiple markets (stocks, crypto, forex, bonds, futures) with custom filters, sorting, and column selection.
 It enables users to find instruments that meet specific technical and fundamental criteria.

-## Why This Feature Exists

-The screener feature exists to:

-- Enable efficient market scanning across 16+ different markets
-- Support complex filtering with 15+ different operations
-- Provide flexible sorting and column selection
-- Allow export of results to JSON or CSV formats
-- Support both basic and advanced screening scenarios
-- Integrate with TradingView's scanner API for real-time data

 ## Input Specification